How do I register for Park District programs?

 The following facilities are available for rent:

-- Lake Park, South Picnic Shelter (Optimist Club Shelter).
-Seating for 64-72.
-Outdoor grill.
+- Lake Park, North Picnic Shelter.
+Seating for 72-80.
+Outdoor grill, electrical outlet.

 - Lake Park, North Picnic Shelter.
 Seating for 72-80.
-Outdoor grill.
+Outdoor grill, electrical outlet.

 - West Park Picnic Shelter No. 1.
 Seating for 32-40.
 Outdoor Grill.